What are the responsibilities of a Campus Correspondent?

-As President/Editor-In-Chief, you are responsible for building a staff, producing weekly content, and publicizing your chapter on campus - running your own online magazine that is a part of Her Campus's national network.
+As Campus Correspondent (think President/Editor-in-Chief), you are responsible for building a staff, producing weekly content, and publicizing your chapter on campus - running your own online magazine that is a part of Her Campus's national network.

 - Editorial: Create new content for each of the seven features and upload it to the site on a weekly basis (no prior web experience required).